CSV & JSON Transform Pipelines

 3.2 Memory Footprint & GC Pressure

 Large JSON arrays trigger frequent garbage collection pauses that disrupt rendering pipelines.
-Implement object pooling, reuse typed arrays across chunks, and stream results back to the main thread incrementally.
-Avoid accumulating full result sets in worker memory; instead, flush batches once they exceed a predefined threshold (e.g., 5,000 rows) and clear the local reference to maintain consistent frame budgets.
+Implement result streaming: flush batches once they exceed a predefined threshold (e.g., 5,000 rows) and clear the local reference to maintain consistent frame budgets.
+Avoid accumulating full result sets in worker memory.

 3.3 When to Use WebAssembly

-For datasets exceeding 50MB or requiring complex regex-heavy parsing, compile a Rust or C++ parser to WebAssembly.
-Wasm provides deterministic execution speed and linear memory allocation, but increases bundle size and initialization latency.
-It is ideal for offline batch jobs or server-assisted preprocessing rather than interactive UI updates where cold-start time impacts perceived performance.
+For datasets exceeding 50MB or requiring complex regex-heavy parsing, a Rust or C++ parser compiled to WebAssembly provides deterministic execution speed and linear memory allocation.
+Wasm increases bundle size and initialization latency (~50–200ms cold start), making it ideal for offline batch jobs or server-assisted preprocessing rather than interactive UI updates.

 4. Debugging & Profiling Workflows